awslabs/ec2-spot-workshops/content/karpenter/050_karpenter/consolidation.md

 kubectl scale deployment inflate --replicas 3
 ```

-For spot nodes, Karpenter only uses the **Delete** consolidation mechanism.
+For spot nodes, Karpenter only uses the **Deletion** consolidation mechanism.
 It will not replace a spot node with a cheaper spot node.
 Spot instance types are selected with the `price-capacity-optimized` strategy and often the cheapest spot instance type is not launched due to the likelihood of interruption.
 Consolidation would then replace the spot instance with a cheaper instance negating the `price-capacity-optimized` strategy entirely and increasing interruption rate.

 Effectively no changes will happen at this stage with your cluster.
 {{% /expand %}}